altruizim101/Final-Project/README.md

 - Expected results
 - Why this question is important

 ## (Goal & Objective)
-The goal of this exercise is to

-Data Source: ----
+The goal of this exercise is to succesfully apply the AI/ML concepts and ML technicques acquired in this program to build predictive model to aid in recommendations for suitable crops to grow in a particular farm based on various parameters.

 ## Deliverables
 The final submission should include the Jupyter Notebook and other relevant files, such as the dataset provided and uploaded to a GitHub repository.